nymtech/dev-portal/src/tutorials/ipfs-service-provider.md

 }
 ```

-That should satisfy the needs of our `proccessMessage()` function.
-Next, were going to be implementing the remainder of the code that our `logData()` function requires:
+11. Next is to implement the remaining of the `logData()` function:

 ```
     readFileSize(bytes : number, si=false, dp=1) {